sandeeppanem/b2b-salesintel-copilot/README.md

 - The agent uses OpenAI's GPT-4 for intent/entity extraction and explanations.
 - No chat history is stored in a database; context is per session/tab.
 - Make sure your Snowflake and OpenAI credentials are correct and have access.
+- All dependencies are now Python packages, making setup simpler.

 ---